pellcorp/creality-wiki/docs/config_overrides.md

 ![image](assets/images/git_backup_new_repo.png)

+!!! info

-**Note:** You don't actually have to call it pellcorp-overrides, you can call it whatever you want, but it should be a repository dedicated to just doing backups for this project.
+    You don't actually have to call it pellcorp-overrides, you can call it whatever you want, but it should be a repository dedicated to just doing backups for this project.
 Currently config-overrides.sh --repo only supports a single configuration, hopefully soon I will add the ability to specify a branch so you can store multiple configurations in the same repository.

+!!! warn

-**Important:** Set your new repository to be private unless you want to share settings with everyone else, or potentially sensitive information in the moonraker.conf, notifier.conf, etc.  Be really careful with using github keys in moonraker.conf update manager too, as these will be version controlled.
+    Set your new repository to be private unless you want to share settings with everyone else, or potentially sensitive information in the moonraker.conf, notifier.conf, etc.  Be really careful with using github keys in moonraker.conf update manager too, as these will be version controlled.
 If possible put all your secrets in moonraker.secrets which is not saved to version control.

 ### Create a personal access token